Ian Gallagher: Character biography

 In season 7, he is still seeing Caleb, although his boss tells him that Caleb might be cheating.
-Ian and his brothers are not too surprised to find Frank survived the fall but want nothing to do with him.
+Ian and his brothers are not too surprised to find Frank survived the fall, but want nothing to do with him.
 Ian discovers that Caleb is bisexual and experiments with it himself, but the event doesn't suit him.
-Ian breaks up with Caleb and goes home, only to find that Frank got revenge on the family by blocking them out of the room of their house with cement after taking Liam.
-In the events after, Ian goes through a manic moment because of his break-up but Fiona helps him out.
-The family find Frank opened a homeless shelter, and he turns them away for the acts on him.
-Ian forms a relationship with Trevor, a transgender man, and they are happy, until Mickey breaks out and comes back into his life.
-However, Ian backs out and Mickey escapes into Mexico.
+Ian breaks up with Caleb and goes home, only to find that Frank got revenge by sealing the family out of their house with cement and taking Liam.
+In the events after, Ian goes through a manic episode because of his break-up, but Fiona helps him through it.
+The family find Frank opened a homeless shelter, and he turns them away for their actions against him.
+Ian forms a relationship with Trevor, a transgender man, and they are happy, until Mickey breaks out of prison and comes back into his life.
+They plan to flee to Mexico, but Ian backs out at the last minute and Mickey escapes alone.
 He returns home to attend his mother's funeral and he makes amends with Frank in the finale.

-In season 8, Ian tries to reconcile with Trevor but the latter is resistant.
-Ian seems to be the only other person besides Frank to be sad about Monica's death.
-Ian is also put off by Frank's change and believes he lost his mind.
+In season 8, Ian attempts to reconcile with Trevor, but is met with resistance.
+Ian seems to be the only other person other than Frankto mourn Monica's death.
+Ian becomes put off by Frank's behavioral change and believes he has lost his mind.
 However, he is persuaded a little when Frank defends him and the rest of his checks from an armed meth head.
 Ian is amused when Frank bonds with Liam and even gives helpful advice.
-In the midst of the season, he goes off his meds and becomes a religious fanatic called gay Jesus, and as a result he is arrested for a series of arson acts.
+Towards the end of the season, he stops his medication and becomes a religious fanatic known as "Gay Jesus".
+As a result, he is arrested for arson.

-During season 9, Ian is still having episodes of being a fanatic but when taking his medication, he snaps out of it.
-He talks with Terry about prison and after that he nearly flees but decides against it, a talk with Fiona gets him to make a better choice.
+During season 9, Ian continues to have manic episodes after stopping is medication, though he tends to improve once he begins taking it again.
+He talks with Mickey's father, Terry, asking what he can expect in prison.
+He almost flees, but a talk with Fiona convinces him to do the right thing and turn himself in.
 Ian confesses to being bipolar and is sent to two years in prison, where he finds that Mickey is his new cellmate and the reunited lovers resume their relationship.
-In the finale, he's visited by Fiona, who tells of what's going on in his absence.
-Ian tells his sister of prison life and how he's hanging on.
-Fiona soon tells him of her money and Ian persuades her to go and live life while not looking back.
-At the end, he sees the plane she's on and silently bids her farewell.
+In the finale, he's visited by Fiona, who tells him about her recent financial gain.
+Ian persuades her to leave and live her life.
+At the end, he sees the plane she's on and bids her farewell.